 PI: Michael Evans Chemistry Science Education Title: Spectrophotometric Determination of an Equilibrium Constant

-Overview The equilibrium constant K for a chemical system is the ratio of product concentrations to reactant concentrations at equilibrium, each raised to the power of their respective stoichiometric coefficients.
+Overview The equilibrium constant, K, for a chemical system is the ratio of product concentrations to reactant concentrations at equilibrium, each raised to the power of their respective stoichiometric coefficients.
 Measurement of K involves determination of these concentrations for systems in chemical equilibrium.

 Reaction systems containing a single colored component can be studied spectrophotometrically.
 The relation between absorbance and concentration for the colored component is measured and used to determine its concentration in the reaction system of interest.
 Concentrations of the colorless components can be calculated indirectly using the balanced chemical equation and the measured concentration of the colored component.

-In this video, the Beer’s law curve for Fe(SCN)2+ are determined empirically and applied to the measurement of K for the following reaction:
+In this video, the Beer’s law curve for Fe(SCN)2+ is determined empirically and applied to the measurement of K for the following reaction:

 Four reaction systems with different initial concentrations of reactants are investigated to illustrate that K remains constant irrespective of initial concentrations.